-If you’re wondering how to become a health information manager (HIM), you might have heard that it’s an expanding and vital profession.
+If you’re wondering how to become a health information manager (HIM), you might have heard it’s an expanding and vital profession.
 Opportunities in this field are growing steadily as rapid advances in healthcare technology have led hospitals and other healthcare facilities to modernize their information systems.
-Indeed, students with an interest in the healthcare management field who possess strong analytical and organizational skills could find a career as an HIM rewarding and potentially lucrative.
+Indeed, students who have an interest in the healthcare management field, and possess strong analytical and organizational skills, may find a career as an HIM rewarding and potentially lucrative.

 Health information managers work with administrators, insurance companies, and doctors.
-They are problem solvers who possess technical skills, as they need to stay up-to-date with the latest developments in electronic health records software.
+They are problem solvers who possess technical skills, as they must stay current with the latest developments in electronic health records (EHR) software.

 What Does a Health Information Manager Do?

-HIMs also manage patients’ medical histories so healthcare practitioners can monitor their progress over time.
-This information is used within a larger data set as well to offer the medical community a wide snapshot of current and future healthcare needs for the broader population.
+HIMs also manage patients’ medical histories, so healthcare practitioners can monitor the progress of their patients over time.
+This information is used largely in two ways: to populate and inform a larger data set, as well as to offer the medical community a wide snapshot of current and future healthcare needs for the broader population.

 Steps to Become a Health Information Manager